国内外与医学英语相关的教学资源

 range His speech ranged over a number of topics.

-The temperature ranges between 0 C°and 30C°.
+The temperature ranges between 0 and 30.

 The price of beer ______ from 50 cents to $4 per liter during the summer season.